sjoelund/MLS-rst-spec/source/operators.rst

-The following table presents all the expression operators in order of precedence from highest to lowest, as derived from the Modelica grammar in Appendix B. All operators are binary except the postfix operators and those shown as unary together with *expr*, the conditional operator, the array construction operator {} and concatenation operator [ ], and the array range constructor which is either binary or ternary.
+The following table presents all the expression operators in order of precedence from highest to lowest, as derived from the Modelica grammar in :ref:`TODO: Appendix B`.
+All operators are binary except the postfix operators and those shown as unary together with *expr*, the conditional operator, the array construction operator {} and concatenation operator [ ], and the array range constructor which is either binary or ternary.
 Operators